ModiaSim/Modia.jl/docs/src/Tutorial.md

 ```

 A function cannot return more as one variable and a function cannot modify
-one of its arguments (since TinyModia has no information which variable
+one of its arguments:
-is the unknown):

 ```
 equations = :[
     (y1, y1) = fc1(u1,u2)      # Error: Two return arguments
     fc2!(u,y)                  # Error: Not known that fc2! computes y
     println("This is a test")  # Fine
+]
 ```

 The first issue can be fixed by rewriting the function call: